-The Uniform Presentation of Finances table highlights the operating surplus / (deficit) measure which is considered the most critical indicator of a Council's financial performance.
 The table also includes a measure known as "Adjusted Annual Net Impact to Financing Activities (surplus / (deficit))" as the bottom line.
 The Adjusted Annual Net Impact to Financing Activities is a 'flow' measure that takes account of both operating and capital activities for the financial year.
 Achieving a zero result on the Adjusted Annual Net Impact to Financing Activities measure in any one year essentially means that the Council has met all of its expenditure (both operating and capital) from the current year's income (with income including amounts received specifically for new / upgraded assets).